-Action Target ВТРА ВТР

-Date responsibility responsibility

-BTPA will calculate an annual 14 March Authority

-charge for each PSA holder and Finance

-seek authorisation from the Director

-Authority

-Initial charges to be given to BTP 14 March Authority

-Finance by Authority Finance Finance

-Director to ensure Purchase orders Director

-can be raised with customers.

-BTP will agree the charge for 7 March FFD

-London Underground contribution

-and inform Authority Finance

-Director of charge to be made.

-Once approved, BTPA will provide 28 March Authority

-BTP Finance with a schedule of Finance

-amounts to be invoiced in total Director

-and where applicable by month

-Authority Finance Director will Before 31 Authority

-write to the PSA holders to inform March Finance

-them of their annual charge Director

-BTP will arrange for invoices to be FFD

-raised every four weeks to all PSA

-Holders, or annual if charge is

-below £10,000.

-BTP will perform all credit control FFD

-functions and process the invoices

-and payments on to the Sales

-Ledger and the General Ledger

-A four weekly report will be Within 7 FFD

-prepared for the Authority days of

-Finance Director to include: period end

-Aged debtors listing for core PSA

-holders

-Commentary on action taken on

-debts over 30 days

-Actions requested for BTPA follow

-Up Decenciliation of debters listing to

-Reconciliation of debtors listing to

-the General Ledger Sales Ledger Control Account.

-Within 21 Authority

-Feedback from Authority Finance Director of actions taken in debt Authority Finance

-days of Director

-recovery period end Director
+Action Target Date BTPA responsibility BTP responsibility BTPA will calculate an annual charge for each PSA holder and seek authorisation from the Authority 14 March Authority Finance Director Initial charges to be given to BTP Finance by Authority Finance Director to ensure Purchase orders can be raised with customers.
+14 March Authority Finance Director BTP will agree the charge for London Underground contribution and inform Authority Finance Director of charge to be made.
+7 March FFD Once approved, BTPA will provide BTP Finance with a schedule of amounts to be invoiced in total and where applicable by month 28 March Authority Finance Director Authority Finance Director will write to the PSA holders to inform them of their annual charge Before 31 March Authority Finance Director BTP will arrange for invoices to be raised every four weeks to all PSA Holders, or annual if charge is below £10,000.
+FFD BTP will perform all credit control functions and process the invoices and payments on to the Sales Ledger and the General Ledger FFD A four weekly report will be prepared for the Authority Finance Director to include: Aged debtors listing for core PSA holders Commentary on action taken on debts over 30 days Actions requested for BTPA follow up Reconciliation of debtors listing to the General Ledger Sales Ledger Control Account.
+Within 7 days of period end FFD Feedback from Authority Finance Director of actions taken in debt recovery Within 21 days of period end Authority Finance Director